EmmaJane22/HappyCamper/TEST.md

 ## Lighthouse
 The site has been run through the Lighthouse test on Google Developer Tools and achieved the following results:

 The first test showed that there wasn't sufficient contrast between the text colour and the background colour so this was changed to the darker colour of #263238

-It also identified that the footer text was also not high enough contrast so the styling on that was increased to a h6.
+It also identified that the footer text was also not high enough contrast so the styling on that was increased to a h6 so that it was more legible.